RocketCommunicationsInc/astro-uxds/_content/components/select.md

 # Select Menu

-When activated, Select Menus allow users to select a value from a list of values.
+When activated, Select Menus allow users to select a value from a list.
 Once a value is selected, the Select Menu displays the selected value.

 ## Rules of Thumb

 - Select Menus should display a list of multiple values.
+- When it will not affect usability and is appropriate to the user's cognitive flow: default a selected value.
 - Select Menus may default to a state that instructs users what to do.
 For example: “Select Modem” or a default choice like “Modem X.”
 - When the user knows what they’re looking for in advance, consider using a text field with client-side auto-complete functionality instead.
+- Consider including advanced functionality enhancing behavior, such as auto-complete and intelligent filters.
+- Items in a list should be ordered in a meaningful way, such as by value, alphabetical or recently selected.
+- List values should be a reasonable number, and avoid endless scrolling.
+Alternative components, such as Input Fields and Search (with autocomplete and appropriate validation) or [Table](/patterns/table) pattern instead, could be used rather than making users scroll through large quantities of data.
+- Do not remove disabled items from the selection list, they should give a visual indicator of their disabled state, without hover.
+- Use appropriate field labels, placeholder text, and helper text when possible to assist the user in selecting an appropriate value.

+## Appearance and Behavior
+The Select component consists of an input field containing a downward facing caret icon.
+Clicking on the caret expands a list of items (below, or above if there is no room below due to the position of the page on screen) relative to the input field.
+Once an item in the list is selected, the selection is populated in the input field.

 ## Examples